Mid-Career Fellowships Outline Stage 2022-23 guidance notes

 All applicants with research interests in these parts of the world are invited to consider making approaches to the relevant School or Institute.
 More information can be found on the Academy’s website at:

-If your proposal is relevant, please indicate in this field in what way your programme could benefit from, or contribute to, the work or life of the relevant Institute.
+If your proposal is relevant, please indicate in this field the way in which your programme could benefit from, or contribute to, the work or life of the relevant Institute.
 This is an optional field, and the limit is 700 words.

 Endangered or Emerging Subject Areas